Delivering a tight brand message is paramount to running a business, right?

 Find the gap, fill it.
-Oh, and read Ryan Lavesque’s book “Ask.” 😜
+Oh, and read Ryan Lavesque’s book Ask.
+It’s great!

 Be still my heart.
 I met Jessica and her purple hair under a twinkle-lit patio when she was in Atlanta for her book writing retreat, and her messy, battered coming-of-age story gripped me.
-I’ll let you read it here, but my heart was in my throat.
+I’ll let you read it in her brand new book Shattered, but my heart was in my throat.

 And only by grace.

-Even working on copy for her upcoming launch shows me her innate talent of drawing this out in others, helping them figure out what story is there that can be translated and communicated into a succinct (and typically profitable) message that serves others.
+Even working on copy for Jess as a client shows me her innate talent of drawing this out in others, helping them figure out what story is there that can be translated and communicated into a succinct (and typically profitable) message that serves others.

-Takeaway: Hash out your messy story, and how it makes you different from anyone else.
+Takeaway: Hash out your messy story (and read Shattered to see how she does it), and how it makes you different from anyone else.